Key elements of high-performing deposit return systems:

-From ocean plastic waste and waste management costs to mandated collection targets, more and more governments are making sustainable resource management a priority.
+Ocean plastic pollution, waste management costs and mandated collection targets are causing more and more governments to make sustainable resource management a priority.
 One policy that is actively being discussed is the concept of giving waste a value, to incentivize the public to collect it for recycling.
 This is a particularly popular approach for the items that are most commonly littered and found in oceans, such as beverage containers.
 Container deposit return systems (or “bottle bills”) add a deposit on the container on top of the price for the beverage, which is repaid when the consumer returns it to be recycled.
-In the past three years alone, 22 states or countries have committed to update existing deposit systems or develop new systems.
-In this ongoing article series and its latest white paper TOMRA explores the best practices that separate the leaders in deposit return systems from the laggards.
+A number of states or countries have committed to update existing deposit systems or develop new systems.
+In this ongoing article series and its white paper, "Rewarding Recycling: Learnings From the World's Highest-Performing Deposit Return Systems", TOMRA explores the best practices that separate the leaders in deposit return systems from the laggards.

 Since containers available for a cash refund (“covered by a deposit”) are more likely to be returned for recycling than those without such a refund, high-performing deposit return systems include a broad scope of beverages and containers.
 A broad scope of beverages and containers in a deposit return system (DRS) can help prevent consumer confusion and create a fair playing field among producers.
 There are three aspects of a DRS’s scope to consider: beverage category, container material type and container size.